 \section{Abstract}

-We present HumanNeRF-SE, which can synthesize diverse novel pose images with simple input.
-Previous HumanNeRF studies require large neural networks to fit the human appearance and prior knowledge.
-Subsequent methods build upon this approach with some improvements.
-Instead, we reconstruct this approach, combining explicit and implicit human representations with both general and specific mapping processes.

-Our key insight is that explicit shape can filter the information used to fit implicit representation, and frozen general mapping combined with point-specific mapping can effectively avoid overfitting and improve pose generalization performance.
-Our explicit and implicit human represent combination architecture is extremely effective.
-This is reflected in our model's ability to synthesize images under arbitrary poses with few-shot input and increase the speed of synthesizing images by 15 times through a reduction in computational complexity without using any existing acceleration modules.
-Compared to the state-of-the-art HumanNeRF studies, HumanNeRF-SE achieves better performance with fewer learnable parameters and less training time (see Figure~\ref{fig:teaser}).
+We present HumanNeRF-SE, a simple yet effective method that synthesizes diverse novel pose images with simple input.
+Previous HumanNeRF works require a large number of optimizable parameters to fit the human images.
+Instead, we reload these approaches by combining explicit and implicit human representations to design both generalized rigid deformation and specific non-rigid deformation.
+Our key insight is that explicit shape can reduce the sampling points used to fit implicit representation, and frozen blending weights from SMPL constructing a generalized rigid deformation can effectively avoid overfitting and improve pose generalization performance.
+Our architecture involving both explicit and implicit representation is simple yet effective.
+Experiments demonstrate our model can synthesize images under arbitrary poses with few-shot input and increase the speed of synthesizing images by 15 times through a reduction in computational complexity without using any existing acceleration modules.
+Compared to the state-of-the-art HumanNeRF studies, HumanNeRF-SE achieves better performance with fewer learnable parameters and less training time.